 I’m a wildly creative artist, prolific author, happy wife, and proud mother of three wonderful young adults.
 (My very Celtic name is pronounced the same as “Eileen.” )

 I’ve written and published over 25 books with traditional publishing houses as well as indie publishers.

 - Stained Glass is Easy! (copper foil tape stained glass techniques), as Eileen Newton.

-- Fresh Designs (quilting patterns), as Eileen Newton.
+- Sea Breezes, and Fresh Designs (quilting patterns), as Eileen Newton.

 - Vintage Fashions for Today (sewing & collecting wearable vintage fashions), as Eileen MacIntosh.